marekbehnke1/CS50-Final-Project/readme.md

-        - i think this is to do with the js code added [x] Centre fav button not working now - as a result of my new fav button swap thing [x] we now have a weird duplacte flashed messages thing going on
+        - i think this is to do with the js code added [x] Centre fav button not working now - as a result of my new fav button swap thing [x] we now have a weird duplacte flashed messages thing going on [] need to make account balance not go over int limit [] dont know why its doing this, as the check is in place?

 https://stackoverflow.com/questions/74808530/send-data-from-javascript-%E2%86%92-python-and-back-without-reloading-the-page